AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 In brief, access to the filesystem in UWP is limited to the [DownloadsFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.downloadsfolder.aspx), user-defined libraries (photos, music, videos etc.) listed under [KnownFolders](https://msdn.microsoft.com/library/windows/apps/windows.storage.knownfolders.aspx) and [ApplicationData.LocalFolder](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.applicationdata.localfolder.aspx)

 Microsoft provides a very good guide on how to [Store and retrieve settings and other app data](https://msdn.microsoft.com/en-us/library/windows/apps/mt299098.aspx), which are loaded from the `LocalFolder`.
-Unfortunately, these settings need to be created from within the app, for example on first launch.
-I need to hide the data from source control, so this solution won't work in my use case.
+Unfortunately, these settings need to be programatically created from within the app, for example on first launch.
+My IoT project doesn't have keyboard input so I can't rely on storing API token typed in by the user. **In my specific use case, I must hide the data from source control**, so I need to store it in an untracked file that is not a code file.

 # UWP: Read any file bundled with the application